LaplaceMan/tscs-subgraph/README.md

 # Murmes Subgraph

-[Murmes](https://github.com/LaplaceMan/tscs-contracts) is a blockchain-based tokenized subtitling crowdsourcing system.
-It is dedicated to solving the problem of "language silos" in the current video media platform.
-Through a complete set of trading mechanisms and economic models, video creators, subtitle makers, viewers, and investors are connected in an open, transparent, and multi-profit ecosystem.
+[Murmes](https://github.com/LaplaceMan/tscs-contracts) is a modular, customizable and multi-ecology compatible crowdsourcing protocol on the blockchain that will provide WEB3 users with a flexible, fun and multi-beneficial crowdsourcing marketplace.

 This subgraph is used for:

 - aggregates data and serves dashboard.
 - act as the back-end in the early stages of the project and provide necessary data for the front-end.
 - data on users.
+- data on tasks.
+- data on items.
+- data on revenue.
-- data on tasks (applications).
+- data on audit.
-- data on rewards.
+- data on whitelisted tokens.
-- data on subtitles.
+- data on whitelisted modules.
-- data on platforms and videos.
+- data on platforms and boxes.

 # Running locally